By Sarah N. Lynch

 Valeant first disclosed its ties to Philidor late last month, amid concerns over the pharmacy's tactics to get insurers to pay for Valeant medications.
 It has since severed ties with the pharmacy, saying it has "lost confidence" in Philidor after questions about its business practices.

-A spokeswoman for the oversight committee, MJ Henshaw, said it is still in fact-finding mode and "at this point we don't feel that a subpoena is a necessary step that needs to be taken."
+Committee spokeswoman MJ Henshaw said the panel is still in fact-finding mode and "at this point we don't feel that a subpoena is a necessary step that needs to be taken."

 Valeant is also facing investigations by prosecutors in New York and Massachusetts over its drug pricing and programs that provide financial assistance to help patients cover out-of-pocket expenses for their medications.

-(Reporting by Sarah N. Lynch, additional reporting by Caroline Humer in New York; editing by Nick Zieminski and Alan Crosby)
+(Reporting by Sarah N. Lynch, additional reporting by Caroline Humer and Bill Berkrot in New York; editing by Nick Zieminski, Alan Crosby and Richard Chang)